 Add & Edit Mortgages & Loans Manually

-Mortgages and other loans can be manually added and updated on your Property dashboard.
+Mortgages and other loans can be manually added and updated on your Property Details pages.
 To add a new mortgage manually, find "Mortgage" on the "Pro Forma Expenses" card.
 Click the "+ Add" link in the righthand cell and then enter the basic details for your loan.
 If the Mortgage line item is missing from your Pro Forma Expenses, scroll down to the "Loan-to-Value" card and click the small gear icon to "Add Loan."

 If you're also missing the Loan-to-Value card, you can get it back by clicking on the small gear icon to the far right of "Property Details" near the Property photo.
 Select "Edit Financials" and key in a number for "Loan Amount."

-Previously entered mortgages, are managed via the "Loan-to-Value" card at lower right, below "Capital Improvements."
+Previously entered mortgages, are managed via the "Loan-to-Value" card at lower right, below "Capital Expenses."
 To set up a mortgage or add an additional loan, click the small gear icon in the upper right corner of the card.
 Select "Add Loan" and enter in the key details.

 If your monthly payment includes an escrow for taxes and/or insurance, check those boxes so that your Pro Forma Expenses card will update properly.
 For "Principal Balance," you'll want to enter in the current balance or a close approximation.